AlexAntartico/linux_fundamentals/linux_commands.md

 - The **remote host must have SSH server running** and configured to accept connections.
 - **You need necessary permissions** to read the source file and necessary permissions to write to the destination directory on the remote host.

+# Netcat

+`nc` The "Swiss Army Knife" of networking, is a tool for reading from and writing to network connections using TCP or UDP.
+It can be used for various tasks such as port scanning, banner grabbing, file transfers, and even creating simple chat applications.

+Basic syntax: `nc [options] [hostname] [port]`

+Common options:
+* `-l` = listen mode, for inbound connections
+* `-p` = local port number to bind to
+* `-u` = use UDP instead of TCP
+* `-zv` = zero-I/O mode, used for scanning (verbose)

+# curl

+`curl` is a commnad-line tool used to transfer data between a client and a server using various protocols like HTTP, HTTPS, FTP, etc. The best practice is to always use HTTPS unless instructed otherwise.
+For API testing, `curl` is often used with tools like `jq` to parse JSON responses.

+Basic syntax: `curl [options] [URL]`

+## Supported curl protocols:
+* HTTP/HTTPS
+* FTP/FTPS
+* SMTP
+* IMAP
+* POP3
+* LDAP
+* more, see `curl --help` for a full list.

+Common uses:
+* `curl http://example.com` = fetch the content of a webpage
+* `curl -O http://example.com/file.txt` = download a file from a URL
+* `curl -o index.html http://example.com` = save the content of a webpage to a file named `index.html`
+* `curl -I http://example.com` = fetch the HTTP headers of a webpage
+* `curl -X POST -d "param1=value1&param2=value2" http://example.com/api` = Specifiy HTTP method (GET, POST, PUT, DELETE)
+* `curl -H "Authorization: Bearer YOUR_TOKEN" http://example.com/api` = Add custom headers to the request
+* `curl -L http://example.com` = Follow redirects
+* `curl -u username:password http://example.com` = Use basic authentication
+* `curl -k https://example.com` = Allow insecure SSL connections, not recommended for production use
+* `curl --max-time 10 http://example.com` = Set a maximum time for the request to complete
+* `curl --retry 3 http://example.com` = Retry the request up to 3 times on failure

+And many more...